jiangyang5157/note/android/mvvm.md

 - ViewModel can be implemented independently

 Ugly:
-- Not suitable for super easy UI
-- The cost of building and maintaining ViewModel will be higher for a project that has huge UI states.
+- Not suitable for super easy UI: the cost of building and maintaining ViewModel will be higher for a project that has huge UI states.
 - Data binding process is not debug-able